hareom284/tryhackme/December/004_Introduction to Port Forwarding.md

 - Logs all activity

 ```
-Internet  í  [FIREWALL]  í  Your Network
+Internet  ?
+[FIREWALL]  ?
+Your Network
-              ì
+              ?
          Allow/Deny
          Based on Rules
 ```